Introduction to Niche Market Strategy

 2. How to choose the focus area (niche market benefits)

-Once the target audience has been identified, we now need to develop the focus area and description should not be too general.
-Many people do the mistake of identifying the most profitable or the high growth industries.
+Once the target audience has been identified, we now need to develop the focus area, and the description should not be too general.
+Many people do the mistake of identifying the most profitable or the high-growth industries.
 A pharmaceutical marketing professional with a decade of experience may not possibly do well in starting a pharma manufacturing unit or a pharma retailing unit.
-His skill set lies in marketing and hence would do well if he sources medicines from manufacturers and sells under own brand name.
+His skill set lies in marketing and hence would do well if he sources medicines from manufacturers and sells under his own brand name.
 Here again, if the attempt is to target all medical specialties, investment and risks are higher.
 If the focus is only on cardiac drugs or neuro-psychiatry drugs, the focus is narrowed and hence easier to develop the market.
 It all depends on the domain knowledge and experience of the entrepreneur.

-Many people rush into domains not familiar to them and only reason for them to try it out is that it is showing high growth in revenues and return on investment.
+Many people rush into domains not familiar to them, and the only reason for them to try it out is that it is showing high growth in revenues and return on investment.
 Trends could change fast and by the time the new company establishes itself the positive trend in the niche industry may have changed.

 Moreover, a successful trader who suddenly jumps into IT or software bandwagon just because it’s hot may burn his fingers because of the lack of domain knowledge and expertise.
 Such a person would be fully dependent on someone else to run the business from start and hence more likely to be leaders in the wrong direction or likely to be cheated.